-Thripti Range is the fifth largest mountain range of Crete, also called Aori.
+Thripti Range is the fifth highest mountain range of Crete, also called Aori.
 The highest peak of Thripti mountains is called Stavromenos (1476m).
 The mountains of Thripti are covered by a beautiful pine forest, which has unfortunately shrunk due to human presence and fires.

-Because of the rugged morphology and the ideal climatic conditions, the area of Thripti hosts several endemic species of flora such as arhontoxylo, aladania, the Cretan white anemone and the Cretan cyclamen.
+Because of the rugged morphology and the ideal climatic conditions, the area of Thripti hosts several endemic species of flora such as arhontoxylo, aladania, anemone and the Cretan cyclamen.
 Lastly, the walls of the canyons, especially the unreachable Ha Gorge, shelter threatened species of birds of prey like the endangered bearded vulture (gypaetus barbatus) and the golden eagle.

 Mount Orno is located in the province of Sitia and its highest peak is Spathi at 1238m.
 It includes the area of Kapsas to the west and the mountains of ancient Praesus to the east, while in the south it is separated from the range of Thrypti from the Bebonas valley.